Community Support Program

 Ben Gordon Center The Living Room

-An acute crisis respite program for adults, the Living Room with Ben Gordon Center is a comfortable, non-clinical space for individuals experiencing overwhelming symptoms due to life circumstances.
+An acute crisis respite program for adults, the Living Room is a comfortable, non-clinical space for individuals experiencing overwhelming symptoms due to life circumstances.
 The goal of the program is to provide a calm and safe environment in which guests can resolve crises without more intensive intervention.

 Our caring Living Room staff members utilize crisis intervention and stabilization services, provide linkage to community resources, and make appropriate referrals when the individual’s crisis cannot be resolved by the Living Room.